The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: DR3 Radial Velocity Catalogue

 This section describes the main outcome of this work: a BNN-generated catalogue of predictive posterior distributions for the radial velocities of a large number of stars in \emph{Gaia} for which direct measurements are not available.
 The catalogue is made available via the \emph{Gaia} mirror archive \texttt{gaia.aip.de} hosted by the Leibniz-Institut f\"ur Astrophysik Potsdam (AIP), where it can be queried alongside the main \emph{Gaia} DR3 catalogue (cf. Footnote~\ref{FN:DOI}).
 The two catalogues can be joined using the \texttt{source\_id} field.

 Included in this catalogue are all \emph{Gaia} stars without radial velocities but with 5D astrometry and $G$-band magnitude measurements $G$, up to $G=17.5$.
-In total, this is 184\,905\,491 stars.
+In total, this is 184\,905\,491 stars, 110 million of which have good ($<20\%$) distance precision and are within 7~kpc (96 million within 3~kpc).
 We imposed this magnitude cut in order to avoid extrapolating too far beyond the training data (the vast majority of the 6D stars in \emph{Gaia} DR3 have $G < 16$) and also to avoid straying beyond the reach of our external validation catalogues (see discussion below).
 Ultimately there is a degree of arbitrariness in this choice of magnitude cut: the phase space distribution function of the \emph{Gaia} stars has a strong dependence on spatial position and only a weak dependence on absolute magnitude (indeed, we found no improvement in predictivity when including magnitude as a network input), so there will be dim, nearby stars excluded from our catalogue for which the BNN could nonetheless have produced accurate guesses, and bright faraway stars included in the catalogue for which the posteriors are less accurate.

 As described in Sec.~\ref{S:DR3Model:Predictions}, we refit the BNN-generated posteriors with four-component Gaussian mixtures to allow a lightweight digital representation and also more easily facilitate `downstream' statistics (e.g., sampling, summary statistics, marginalisation).
 The final catalogue thus has 20 columns, as enumerated in Table~\ref{T:CatalogueColumns}.
 The first of these is the \emph{Gaia} DR3 \texttt{source\_id} for each star, an integer uniquely identifying each DR3 star.
 The next 12 columns are the weights, means and variances of the four Gaussian components (cf. Eq.~\ref{E:GMM}).
 The remaining columns provide some summary statistics.
 Columns 14-18 give the 5\textsuperscript{th}, 15.9\textsuperscript{th}, 50\textsuperscript{th} (median), 84.1\textsuperscript{th}, and 95\textsuperscript{th} percentiles $\vlos$ values computed from each posterior, and columns 19-20 are the overall posterior mean and standard deviation.